-As she was ready to walk down the aisle in 1986, Amsale Abera had one wish—a simple dress for her wedding.
+As she was preparing for her wedding in 1986, Amsale Abera had one wish—a simple dress for her wedding.
 With none able to appease her needs, Amsale set off to design her dream wedding gown herself.
-The Ethiopian born designer moved to the United States as a young woman and remained there until her death in April 2018.
-Hollywood celebrities including Julia Roberts and Halle Berry have worn Amsale’s bridal couture.
-Her designs, which have been showcased on several platforms, including the New York Bridal Fashion Week, are simple, edgy, and modern.
+The Ethiopian-born designer moved to the United States as a young woman and remained there until her death in April 2018.
+Hollywood celebrities, including Julia Roberts and Halle Berry, have worn Amsale’s bridal couture.
+Her designs, which have been showcased on several platforms, including New York Bridal Fashion Week, are simple, edgy, and modern.

 The Yohannes Sisters

 Mahlet Afework, who goes by Mafi, started developing her fashion skills as a teenager in high school by adding her own style to her school uniform.
 She went on to show her eponymous clothing line at the age of 18.
 Exclusively working with hand-woven fabrics made by local female artisans, the designer has an impressive contemporary collection of women’s wear, accessories, and a unisex shoe line.
 One of Africa’s top fashion designers, Mafi has showcased her collections at Africa Fashion Week in New York, among many other platforms.
 She won Origin Africa’s design award in 2012 and the Creative Futures award in 2017.